Initial demonstration of a quantum heat engine based on dissipation-engineered superconducting circuits: Results

-The qubit state measurements are carried out with single shots and the state identification is realized using a multivariate Gaussian mixture model (Methods).
+The qubit state measurements are carried out with single shots, and the state identification is realized using a multivariate Gaussian mixture model (Methods).
 To calibrate this, we prepare the qubit state to $\ket{\rm g}$, $\ket{\rm e}$, and $\ket{\rm f}$ using corresponding $\pi$ pulses, and measure 10\,000 shots from each state to a combined calibration dataset.
-The combined single shots representing the point clouds of the three lowest-energy states of the qubit are fitted with four two-dimensional Gaussian distributions with the fourth distribution accounting for sporadic higher excitations in the qubit state.
-The calibration data set with the fitted GMM distributions are displayed in Fig.~\ref{fig:cycle_calibration}c.
-We observe a larger overlap of the data points and the distributions than in previous measurements with similar samples in references~\cite{teixeira_many-excitation_2024,morstedt_rapid_2024}.
+The combined single shots representing the point clouds of the three lowest-energy states of the qubit are fitted with four two-dimensional Gaussian distributions, with the fourth distribution accounting for sporadic higher excitations in the qubit state.
+The calibration data set with the fitted GMM distributions is displayed in Fig.~\ref{fig:cycle_calibration}c.
+We observe a larger overlap of the data points and the distributions than in previous measurements with similar samples in Refs.~\cite{teixeira_many-excitation_2024,morstedt_rapid_2025} due to lower signal-to-noise ratio and coherence times.
+However, the point clouds remain separated enough for the GMM fitting.
 The qubit state populations are calculated in the following measurements by first counting the number of single shots inside the $0.4\boldsymbol{\sigma}$-boundary ellipses of each state distribution and then, to account for the overlap of the point clouds, we employ a correction matrix to the counted single shots before normalizing the counts with the total number of corrected shots (Methods).